Three Men Charged In Killing Of Hip-Hop Legend Jam Master Jay

 On the evening of Oct.
 30, 2002, the suspects were both armed when they broke into the 24/7 Studio in Jamaica, Queens, “where Mr. Mizell and others were working essentially, hanging out,” acting U.S. attorney DuCharme said.
 “They walked in and they murdered him in cold blood.”

-Jordan, who allegedly shot the 37-year-old hip-hop artist in the head, pleaded not guilty during his video arraignment on Monday.
-Washington, expected to be arraigned at a later date, is currently in prison serving a 210-month sentence for a 2007 robbery conviction.
+Jordan, who allegedly shot the 37-year-old hip-hop artist in the head, pleaded not guilty.
+Washington, who was serving a 210-month sentence for a 2007 robbery conviction at the time of his indictment, also pleaded not guilty.

 The 10-count indictment against Washington and Jordan includes drug trafficking and murder charges.
 If found guilty, each faces a minimum of 20 years in prison, according to The New York Times.

-“It’s been 18 years, and it’s the end of a chapter in this situation,” Mizell’s former tour manager, Trini Washington, 53, said about the news.
+“It’s been 18 years, and it’s the end of a chapter in this situation,” Mizell’s former tour manager, Trini Washington said about the news.
 “We can all move forward.”

 “He didn’t deserve to die the way that he did, and we’re totally appreciative of law enforcement and the job that they did and their due diligence,” he said.